Bright Phoebus: Release history

 Apart from a very basic, limited CD reissue in 1985 and CD-R reissue of dubious legal status (the legal status of this release was upheld as being genuine and legal following the 2017 Court Case) in 2000, the album had never received a proper re-release despite considerable interest of both the Watersons and folk music listeners to see the album reissued.
 Reasons for this included copyright issues and unavailability of the master tapes.

 The original Trailer Records LP is a much sought-after rarity which is sold at high prices.

 Four of the original twelve Bright Phoebus recordings appear on the following three compilation CDs: "Magical Man" on the 1996 Castle Music triple CD New Electric Muse: The Story of Folk into Rock; "Never the Same" and "To Make You Stay" on the 2005 Honest Jon's CD Never The Same – Leave-Taking from the British Folk Revival 1970–1977; and "Rubber Band" on the 2006 Castle Music double CD The Fairport Companion – Loose Chippings from the Fairport Convention Family Tree.

-In 2002, various folk musicians re-interpreted the Bright Phoebus songs, plus other material from Lal and Mike Waterson's backlog, and released these recordings on Topic Records as Shining Bright – The Songs of Lal & Mike Waterson.
+In 2002, various folk musicians re-interpreted the Bright Phoebus songs, plus other material from Lal and Mike Waterson's catalogue, and released these recordings on Topic Records as Shining Bright – The Songs of Lal & Mike Waterson.